 The United States Supreme Court has repeatedly ruled such auctions are legal.
 The most recent decision is Jones v.
 Flowers.
 “Granting respondents summary judgment, the trial court concluded that Arkansas’ tax sale statute, which sets out the notice procedure used here, complied with due process,” the court ruled.

 The public auction is also the fairest way to sell the tax defaulted property.
 Anyone can participate if they follow the rules.

-If you’d like to learn more about government tax defaulted real estate, which is sold at public auctions for 10, 20, or cents on the dollar or learn the secrets of tax lien certificates which pay guaranteed returns of 16%, 18%, up to 36%, then get started today with the FREE Master Class.
+If you’d like to learn more about tax defaulted real estate, which is sold at public auctions for 10, 20, or cents on the dollar or learn the secrets of tax lien certificates which pay guaranteed returns of 16%, 18%, 24% or even up to 36%, then get started today with this FREE Gift from Ted.

 All reasonable efforts have been made to ensure the accuracy of the information presented in this article.
 Laws and regulations may change and you must be knowledgeable in the current laws and regulations of any tax defaulted property auctions.
 Website links may also have changed since this article was written.